sfernana/fcc-spi/batch/README.md

 Before using the BATCH services, you need to fullfill the prerequisites.
 This repository is a set of python scripts that permit you to submit a job without reading the documentation of any Batch systems.
 It aims to offer you an abstraction in submitting jobs to the cluster in the simplest way.
-Indeed, we did the work for you in reading documentation of how to use batch services at CERN, but if you feel the need to use a specific Batch platform with your own script, you can begin with this tutorial :
+Indeed, we did the work for you in reading documentation of how to use batch services at CERN, but if you feel the need to use a specific Batch platform with your own script, you can read this tutorial dedicated to HTCondor :

 [FccCondor](https://github.com/sfernana/fcc-tutorials/blob/master/FccCondor.md)

-At the end of this tutorial, you will be able from your seat to run a job on a machine located somewhere at CERN among 120,000 CPU cores without paying attention about **HOW** it works.
+At the end of FCCBATCH tutorial, you will be able from your seat to run a job on a machine located somewhere at CERN among 120,000 CPU cores without paying attention about **HOW** it works.
 Once the job will finish, in principle the system will get back the results to the submitted working directory.
-You can switch off your machine, go to home and come back once you feel that the results are available.
+In the meanwhile, you can switch off your machine, go to home and come back once you feel that the results are available.